jeff4/bionotes.github.io/_comp/vim.md

 	* `<Ctrl> + r` and then type *"* to access the default register
 	* Can type `"a` to access the **a** register
 * For more detailed instructions in how to enter in escape/control characters, see [this comment](https://stackoverflow.com/questions/3997078/how-to-paste-yanked-text-into-the-vim-command-line)

+## 2/15/2024
+* Began thinking of transitioning from vim to Neovim.
+See comparisons in this [Baeldung Linux article](https://www.baeldung.com/linux/vim-vs-neovim)